The interdependence between nature and human the Buddhist view.

 Vice president- Bhavana Society West Virginia USA

 Modern man, as the primary entity of interaction with nature, has over time exploited nature without moral restraint in search of happiness, self satisfaction and pleasure.
-This, in effect, has led to adverse consequences in terms of deterioration of nature, rendering the environment incapable of self-sustenance.
-The reverse effects of these unethical processes have led the human beings to give in to the concerns of conservation for the purpose of rescuing the future and preservation of what is left of nature.
+This in effect has led to adverse consequences in terms of deterioration of nature rendering the environment incapable of self-sustenance.
+The reverse effects of these unethical processes have led the human beings to give in to the concerns of conservation for the purpose of rescuing the future and preserve of what is left of nature.

 The Buddhist view on the mutual dependence between nature and the humans

 The philosophy dims the human life as the highest form of living.
-But by the same effect, a monk in the practice is prohibited from causing harm to animals and plants which are the formations of nature.
+But on the same effect, a monk in the practice is prohibited from causing harm to animal and plants which are the formation of nature.
 This gives a glimpse to the values that the philosophy adheres to in guarding against the violation of the rights of other entities in nature.

-In the perspective of Karma, moral value is always assumed to be present in the human life.
+In the perspective of Karma, moral value is always assumed present in the human life.
 The doctrine offers teachings on the persistence of such moral value.
-These values are thence passed to other generations and also to the non-human lives.
+These values are thence passed to other generation and also to the non human lives.
 The relationship he provides between humans and nature is that even though animals have less good karma in comparison to humans, they are of high value since they were and may hence be in time human beings.

 The different viewpoints of the interdependence of humans and nature

-There are various principles that guide the interrelation between humans and nature.
+There are various principles that guide the interrelation between the humans and nature.

-- The Attitude towards Pollution.
+The Attitude towards Pollution.
 The environmental pollution in the current time has brought a calamity in the state of nature.
-With so many forms of pollution, the environment is in a crisis of degradation.
+With so many forms of pollution, the environment is cries of degradation.
 Such trends were not common in the time of Buddha.
 This is because the environmental conservation was highly appreciated and the forms that were experienced had policies implemented to help in the reversal.
 This was because the Buddhists considered the advantages the environment provided to their practices.

 The mutual interdependence of the humans and nature is inevitable.
 The current trends engineered by humans have sought to reverse this relationship.
-Man has lost the belief in the essence and beauty of nature and gears towards the developing of the economic and industrial processes.
-The capitalist nature has led to greed for possessions and artificial developments while depleting the natural resources.
+Man has lost the believe in the essence and beauty of nature and gears towards the developing of the economical and industrial processes.
+Mordent method nature has led to greed for possessions and artificial developments while depleting the natural resources.
 The human entity has polluted the environment and forgets that he holds a part of nature and he is bound to protect it for his good.

 The effects of the pollution and unethical use of nature can already be felt in such factors as the current climate change and global warming.
 Buddhism offers man a simple moderate lifestyle eschewing both extremes of self-deprivation and self-indulgence.
 Satisfaction of basic human necessities, reduction of wants to the minimum, frugality, and contentment are its important characteristics.

-It is through nature that humans shall be happy and have life fulfillment while also giving their part in the accomplishment of the mutual factors for development in nature.
+It is through nature that man shall be happy and have life fulfillment while also giving their part in the accomplishment of the mutual factors for development in nature.